Buket-Oz/Tata-Online-Retail-Analysis/README.md

 **Final cleaned dataset shape:** **514,376 rows, 8 columns**

-📌 **A detailed Data Cleaning & EDA report is provided as a separate document.**
+*A detailed Data Cleaning & EDA report is provided as a separate document

 ---